apache/apisix/docs/en/latest/plugins/jwt-auth.md

 Sometimes, it's quite natural in production to have a centralized key management solution like vault where you don't have to update the APISIX consumer each time some part of your organization changes the signing secret key (secret for HS256/HS512 or public_key and private_key for RS256) and/or for privacy concerns you don't want to use the key through APISIX admin APIs.
 APISIX got you covered here.
 The `jwt-auth` is capable of referencing keys from vault.

 **Note**: For early version of this integration support, the plugin expects the key name of secrets stored into the vault path is among [ `secret`, `public_key`, `private_key` ] to successfully use the key.
-In next release we are going to add the support of referencing custom named keys.
+In future releases, we are going to add the support of referencing custom named keys.

 To enable vault compatibility, just add the empty vault object inside the jwt-auth plugin.